erictleung/data-science/README.md

 # data-science

-Repository for teaching materials and notes on data science
+Repository for teaching materials and notes on data science.
+Notes will be based on R and Python 3, trying to replicate tasks in both languages.

 ## Resources